 following in mind.

-1) the ASC Firebird convertibles from 1986 - 1990 are basically the same as a Camaro Convertible for those years, parts are plentiful.
+1) the ASC Firebird convertibles from 1986 - 1989 are basically the same structurally as a Camaro Convertible for those years, parts are plentiful.
 The only differences are the side spears on the rear quarters and the spoiler and the third brake light.
 The spoiler is actually a base Firebird wing with the ends cut off.

 2) In the late 60's a dealerships like Yenko & Berger made specialty cars for sale, these cars were not authorized by GM either but they have a good resale today.
 Just because it was not Official does it make it worthless, there was definitely enough of a production to make them valuable.
 Also consider that on many occasions I have seen auctions side by side where the 1989 GTA 350 convertible outsold the "Offical" 1991 or 1992 Trans Am convertible with similar features and condion & miles.